- Number of swimmers

 - Competition entries

-- Typical competition schedule
+- Typical format of a competition

 Each major national and international competition usually involves a preliminary round and a final round.
 The top 12 routines from preliminaries move on to the finals, and the 13th routine serves as a pre-swimmer.